 Coming up with the right business model for a successful subscription website is usually the biggest stumbling block for those wanting to get into this business.

 Choosing your content focus is a business-critical decision, as the focus you choose pretty much dictates your chances of success with a subscription website.
 However, more serious than the focus of a subscription website is the business model.
 Not considering the subscription website business model is a major mistake some publishers make.

-Mequoda has identified nine discreet models for subscription websites.
+Mequoda has identified nine discrete models for subscription websites.
 These include six premium (paid) models and three affinity (free) models.
-Two types are usually needed for success: a portal, community, or blog to drive traffic, and a premium subscription website to use as a primary monetization factor.
+Two types are usually needed for success: a free portal, community, or blog to drive traffic, and a premium subscription website to use as a primary monetization factor.